geomagpy/magpy/README.md

         from magpy.opt import cred as mpcred

-Adding encrypted passwd information for data transfer to a maschine called 'MyRemoteFTP' with an IP of 192.168.0.99:
+Credentials will be saved to a hidden file with encrypted passwords.
+To add information for data transfer to a machine called 'MyRemoteFTP' with an IP of 192.168.0.99:

         mpcred.cc('transfer', 'MyRemoteFTP', user='user', passwd='secure', address='192.168.0.99', port=21)

 Extracting passwd information within your data transfer scripts:

-        password=mpcred.lc('MyRemoteFTP','passwd')
+        user = mpcred.lc('MyRemoteFTP', 'user')
+        password = mpcred.lc('MyRemoteFTP','passwd')

 ### 2.11 DI measurements, basevalues and baselines

-These procedures require an additional object
+These procedures require an additional import:

         from magpy import absolutes as di

 #### 2.11.1 Data structure of DI measurements

-Please check example3 which is an example DI file.
+Please check `example3`, which is an example DI file.
 You can create these DI files by using the input sheet from xmagpy or the online input sheet provided by the Conrad Observatory.
 If you want to use this service, please contact the Observatory staff.
-Also supported are di-files from AUTODIF.
+Also supported are DI-files from the AUTODIF.

 #### 2.11.2 Reading DI data

 Reading and analyzing DI data requires valid DI file(s).
-For correct analysis, variometer data and scalar informations needs to be provided as well.
-Checkout help(di.absoluteAnalysis) for all options.
+For correct analysis, variometer data and scalar field information needs to be provided as well.
+Checkout `help(di.absoluteAnalysis)` for all options.
 The analytical procedures are outlined in detail in the MagPy article (citation).
 A typical analysis looks like:

         diresult = di.absoluteAnalysis('/path/to/DI/','path/to/vario/','path/to/scalar/')

-Path to DI can either point to a single file, a directory or even use wildcards to select data fro a specific observatory/pillar.
-Using the examples provided along with MagPy the analysis line looks like
+Path to DI can either point to a single file, a directory or even use wildcards to select data from a specific observatory/pillar.
+Using the examples provided along with MagPy, the analysis line looks like

         diresult = di.absoluteAnalysis(example3,example2,example2)

-Calling this method will provide an output the terminal as follows and a stream object 'diresult' which can be used further.
+Calling this method will provide terminal output as follows and a stream object `diresult` which can be used for further analyses.

         >>>...
         >>>Analyzing manual measurement from 2015-03-25